 Once you’ve picked your calendar and other accessories, you’ll just need a few other items to help hang your items.
 I had all of these already at home, so there was no additional cost for me.

 - Drywall anchors (buy plenty of extras because no matter what brand I use, I feel like I go through a ton for every project)

 - Impact Driver (I love my Ryobi Impact Driver)

 - Drill (I love my Ryobi drill too!)

-- Hammer and measuring tape (mine are from this great tool set from Craftsman Evolv.
+- Hammer and measuring tape (mine are from this great tool set from Craftsman Evolv tool line, that I can’t find for purchase anymore.
 My dad gave it to me when I bought my condo when I was 24 and didn’t know what half the tools were, and I still use all of them 10 years later.
 And, it’s only $35).